QianhuiWan/resonant_universe/story1_field.md

 ✅ 1.
 Fields explain why particles behave like waves, because they are waves.

 ✅ 2.
-Fields explain the forces of nature
+Fields explain the forces of nature.
 Interactions like electricity, magnetism, and the strong force arise when fields influence each other.

 ✅ 3.
-Fields explain mass
+Fields explain mass.
-Through the Higgs field, certain vibrations slow down—this is what we call mass.
+Through the Higgs field, certain vibrations slow down, this is what we call mass.

 ✅ 4.
-Fields explain why particles appear “identical” For example, every electron in the universe is the same because every electron is the same field, oscillating in the same pattern!!!
+Fields explain why particles appear “identical”.
+For example, every electron in the universe is the same because every electron is the same field, oscillating in the same pattern!!!

 ### 5. What Is a Field, Really?